Quick and Light Vegetable Broth with Seasonal Vegetables

 FAQ (Questions and Answers)

-The vegetable broth or vegetable soup is fat-free and therefore ideal for those on a low-calorie diet and in cases of hyperglycemia, prediabetes, and type 2 diabetes.
+The vegetable broth or vegetable broth is fat-free, making it ideal for those on a low-calorie diet and in case of hyperglycemia, prediabetes, and type 2 diabetes.

 Author image